 Presentation-wise, Atomfall is a treat.
 Although the English countryside isn’t the most unique or varied location, what with its large fields, plethora of grass, lots of old and empty ruins and the like, it provides a good game world herein.
 It’s also nice on the eyes, unlike the average post-apocalyptic setting, due to it being full of colour.
 Sure, green is most prevalent, but it looks alive.
 That is, despite there not being a lot of animal or plant life, outside of the occasional poison spitting plant, or groups or rats, birds or bats that have become incensed by the energy emitted from the disaster.
 They’ll swarm you and pester you, taking bits of your health bar with them, and the same is true of wasps, though you can kill most of them by shooting an arrow at their purple nests.

-The visuals are detailed, the character models look good and things run quite well.
+The visuals are detailed, the character models look good and things run relatively well.
 However, I did experience one crash, as well as an occurrence where the game seemed to freeze after I threw a Molotov at a group of five or six enemies.
 I had to go to the dashboard, quit the game and then restart it.
 However, upon doing so, I was greeted with a black screen and could not see anything.
 I ended up having to hold the power button on my Xbox, then turn my TV on and off several times because it glitched due to some handshake issue.
 Once the TV’s OS reset, everything seemed fine.

 The sound is also very fitting for such a game, and I must say that Atomfall is probably the loudest one I’ve played in some time.
 I’d been worrying that my headset wasn’t that loud, but this proved otherwise.
 Its sound effects, music and dialogue were all quite boisterous to say the least.

-Be prepared for a good dose of British slang, though.
+Be prepared for a dose of British slang, though.
 The odd bit was hard to understand, but I got the gist, and didn’t find it to be as bad or as prevalent as the Aussie slang in Borderlands: The Pre-Sequel.
 That was something else.

 Overall, Atomfall is a flawed but good new IP from the folks behind the Sniper Elite franchise.
 When it all comes together, it can be quite enjoyable and immersive.
-However, there were several different design choices that lead to occasional frustration.
+However, there were several different design choices that led to occasional frustration.
 Still, despite these drawbacks, it’s a game that I’m glad I played.
 I’d been looking forward to it, but wasn’t sure of what to expect, and was going to simply play it on GamePass until we were offered a review code.

 This review is based on the Xbox Series X version of the game, which we were provided with.